 In other words, you can keep more control of what your child knows about drugs by being their main source of information.
 Research shows that children see their parents as a credible source of information.

-Further, by talking to your child, you can at least learn more about what is happening in their life.
-And, by talking with you, your child can work out their choices and make healthy decisions.
+Further, by talking to your child, you can learn more about what is happening in their life.
+And, by talking with you, your child can work out their choices and make informed decisions.

 Where to get help ‒ parents